 - Introductory sociology: one semester equivalent of sociology

-You should take note that these are informal MCAT prerequisites.
-The admissions requirements for medical schools vary with each school.
-For example, the subjects that were introduced on the new MCAT (biochemistry, psychology, and sociology) are currently not required by most medical schools.
+Of course, these are all informal MCAT prerequisites — the admissions requirements for medical schools vary with each school.
+For example, the subjects that were introduced on the new MCAT (biochemistry, psychology, and sociology) aren’t currently required by most medical schools.
 This is likely to change in the future though.
 These subjects are still tested on the new MCAT and taking these classes is helpful preparation.
 However, it is up to you how many of these classes you want to take before your MCAT.
 Generally, the more classes you take, the more prepared you are for the exam.